ankitpokhrel/jira-cli/README.md

 </div>

 This tool mostly focuses on issue search and navigation at the moment.
 However, it also includes features like issue creation, updating a ticket status, and so on.

+**Note**
-Note that the tool is only tested with the latest Jira cloud.
+> The tool is only tested with the latest Jira cloud since that's what I usually work with.
+There is a plan to support local Jira instance in the future, however, it might not happen soon.

 ## Installation
 Install the runnable binary to your `$GOPATH/bin`.